Jens Ludwig speaks at the launch of the Community Safety Leadership Academies

 Released results from a study of an officer support system that used over a decade of Chicago Police Department data to show it is possible to predict risk of on-duty and off-duty misconduct.

-Hosted the graduation of the second cohort of the Policing Leadership Academy (PLA), which consisted of 35 police leaders from police departments across the country and the world.
+Hosted the graduation of the second and third cohorts of the Policing Leadership Academy (PLA), hosting a total of 70 police leaders from police departments across the country and the world.

 Hosted the graduation of the second cohort of the CVI Leadership Academy, a program to educate community violence intervention leaders from across America, in Los Angeles, CA.